-But even this double-act doesn't provide a whole lot of creative inspiration.
-You can get lots of different profiles and presets for Lightroom, but these pale in comparison to the scope and variety of the effects in other programs like the DxO Nik Collection (opens in new tab), Exposure X7 (opens in new tab) or ON1 Photo RAW 2022 (opens in new tab), for example.
+You can get lots of different profiles and presets for Lightroom, but nothing to match the scope and invention of those in the DxO Nik Collection (opens in new tab), Exposure X7 (opens in new tab) or ON1 Photo RAW 2022 (opens in new tab), for example.

 If you want advanced black and white effects, retro/analog filters, HDR merging or one of dozen other specialised 'looks', you're often better off using a custom-made plug-in or a different application.
 And for crazy AI-driven reality distortion (and some rather good portrait enhancement tools), Luminar AI might be the tool you need.

 We complain that there's too much Photoshop doesn't do, but the fact is for many photographers this kind of old-school image-editor is exactly what they need.
 And Affinity Photo gives you exactly the same thing, but subscription-free, via a single extra-low payment.
 Affinity Photo is sold at a budget price point, but it has the tools and the features and the power to compete with Photoshop head-on.
-Serif has focused particularly heavily on the retouching market, with cloning, healing and retouching tools, an Inpainting tool for automatic object removal and a dedicated Liquify persona (workspace) for localized image distortion effects.
+It focuses particularly heavily on the retouching market, with cloning, healing and retouching tools, an Inpainting tool for automatic object removal and a dedicated Liquify persona (workspace) for localized image distortion effects.
 Affinity Photo is an extremely powerful photo editor with more tools and features than there’s space to list here, from focus stacking and HDR tonemapping to high-end frequency separation.
 Now up to version 1.10, Affinity Photo has been steadily improved and evolved since its launch, but Affinity has yet to charge for any update.

 Read more: Affinity Photo 1.8 review (opens in new tab)(opens in new tab)

 Capture One looks expensive compared to Lightroom, but its strength lies in the quality of its raw processing and editing tools, the power of its layer-based local adjustments and its appeal for professional workflows.
 It works both as tethered capture and editing tool for studio photographers with a 'sessions' based workflow and as a Lightroom-style image cataloguing, searching and non-destructive editing tool.
 Capture One 2022 brings a new HDR merge feature – it works only on raw files but is extremely effective and natural looking – and a panorama merge feature too.
 Capture One works in a single window rather than in Lightroom-style ‘modules’ and has a highly customizable set of ‘tool tabs’.
 One of the key differences is its layers-based local adjustment system which makes it much easier to see and edit your changes to your work, and this now includes 'parametric' linear and radial gradient masks which you can edit later.
-Capture One’s conversions look smoother and sharper than Lightroom's, and Phase One's new co-operative arrangement with Fujifilm means it can produce just about the best Fujifilm processing you'll see and also recreate Fujifilm's Film Simulation modes.
-Fujifilm, Nikon and Sony users can get discounted one-brand versions of the software – but choose the all-cameras version if you work on files from multiple cameras.
+Capture One’s raw processing is typically smoother and sharper than Adobe's too.
+The latest update brings support for Capture One's upcoming iPad edition.(opens in new tab)

-Skylum Luminar is a relative newcomer to the photo-editing scene but it's made a big splash already.
-Luminar AI offers a complete redesign on earlier versions, focusing heavily on AI effects and 'templates', automatically analyzing your images and suggesting some great looks.
-If you like the idea of an all-in-one photo-editor that can both organise your images and edit them with a fully non-destructive workflow, then you're in the right place!
-It even supports image layers, masks and montages.
-Luminar AI is a very powerful and effective mid-range photo-editor which is pioneering some very effective AI editing tools.
-Its AI Sky Replacement filter is quite exceptional (we used it for our image above), and its portrait enhancement tools are more subtle and effective than ever you'd expect in an all-round image editor.
+We're lumping Luminar AI (opens in new tab) and Luminar Neo in together because although Skylum says then are different products, there's so much that's shared in the AI tech, tools and approach that we think users might see Neo as a development of previous Luminar versions rather than a new program.
+Luminar focuses heavily on AI effects and 'templates', automatically analyzing your images and suggesting some great looks.
+The AI Sky Replacement filter is quite exceptional (we used it for our image above), and its portrait enhancement tools are more subtle and effective than ever you'd expect in an all-round image editor.
 It can be used as a standalone program, or as a plugin with Photoshop CC, Lightroom Classic, or Apple Photos.
-It's just a shame that Skylum has stepped back from the more advanced approach in previous versions and placed so much faith in headline-grabbing AI tools.
+We do think it's a shame that Skylum has stepped back from the more advanced approach in previous versions and placed so much faith in headline-grabbing AI tools.
 Brilliant as Luminar is, it does feel like a constantly changing work in progress.(opens in new tab)

 So far, every program in this list has been a stellar performer perfect for its own particular audience.
-Elements 2021 brings new Adobe Sensei AI powered features including animated 2D and 3D GIFs and a clever new 'face tilt' feature.
-The Elements editor, which has an eLive mode for inspiration and tutorials, a Quick mode for fast and simple effects, a Guided mode with an ever-expanding list of effects walkthroughs (three more added in the 2021 version), and an Expert mode with the full range of tools.
+Can Photoshop Elements 2022 do the same for its core market of novice creators?.
+The Elements editor, which has an eLive mode for inspiration and tutorials, a Quick mode for fast and simple effects, a Guided mode with an ever-expanding list of effects walkthroughs (three more added in the 2022 version), and an Expert mode with the full range of tools.
 You can get Photoshop Elements on its own, or with Adobe Premiere Elements as a bundle – Premiere Elements does for video what Photoshop Elements does for photography.
-Elements 2021 is good value, but despite the increasing inclusion of Adobe Sensei AI technologies, its interface, its approach to editing and its Guided Edits are all starting to look rather old-fashioned.
+Elements 2022 is good value, but despite the increasing inclusion of Adobe Sensei AI technologies, its interface, its approach to editing and its Guided Edits all feel distinctly old-fashioned and limiting.(opens in new tab)

 PaintShop Pro 2022 builds on the upgrades in the previous release of the software to provide the best version to date.
 The price for the Ultimate version makes it a no-brainer over the standard version based on all the extras you receive for a small increase in price, but since this is Windows-only software Mac owners, unfortunately, miss out.
 It's an interesting alternative to Photoshop Elements, giving photo editing novices a helping hand to get started but also offering more advanced tools for the more experienced.
 Our main issue with Paint Shop Pro 2022 is that it feels like a 'me-too' program that cashes in on the latest trends without bringing anything new – and the sense that it's being developed mainly for its fanbase.(opens in new tab)